Manecas1221212/romance/chapter_15.md

 Anna parked three blocks from 128 Perry Street.
 Checked her reflection in the rearview mirror.
 She looked calm.
 Composed.
 Like someone going to have a difficult but necessary conversation.

-Not like someone preparing to commit murder.

-(Was that what this was?
-She didn't let herself name it.
-Naming it would make it real.
-Would make it impossible to walk away from.)

 She got out of the car.
 Locked it.
 Started walking.

 Perry Street was tree-lined and pretty, with brownstones and small apartment buildings.
 Jessica's building was modest but well-maintained.
 A nice place for a junior PM who was sleeping with her boss's husband.

 Anna stood across the street for a moment.
 Watched the lit windows.
-Thought about Jessica inside, probably working on her laptop, thinking she was safe.
+Thought about Jessica inside, probably working on her laptop.

 Thinking Anna didn't know.